nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### _Listing all subgroups in a group_ :

 Lists all the subgroups within a group.

-Use after you have listed out all groups (so you can select the index)
+* Only works after you have listed out all groups or subgroups in Notor.
 * Do not confuse this with the list all persons command, whose first command word is `person`

 Format: `group (INDEX) /list`<br>